 There is no need to start panicking!
 You can follow our complete guide to learn the reason behind your hard disk inaccessibility, and we will also guide you through the process of how to repair that external hard drive and recover the erased data along the way too.

-There could be several reasons to why your external hard drive may fail to respond to your Windows PC.
+There could be several reasons why your external hard drive may fail to respond to your Windows PC.
 It can be caused by some technical glitch in your operating system, or it might be due to the drive's internal hardware failure.
 It can also occur when you fail to plug in the device through the USB port properly.

 Most of the time, such an issue gets resolved when you re-plug the drive into the PC or restart the system again entirely.
-But if such a problem with your hard drive persists and it still remains visible on the system but doesn’t open, even if you connect it to another computer system.
+But if such a problem with your hard drive persists and it remains visible on the system but doesn't open, even if you connect it to another computer system.
 Then there might be a deeper problem at play with the hard drive.
-Here is the list of issue that could be behind the problem with your external Hard Drive.
+Here is the list of issues that could be behind the problem with your external Hard Drive.